Immunizations for Infants and Children

 - Influenza (for Flu)

 Some insurance plans will pay for the cost of immunizations for children ages 0-18.
 If a child has Medicaid, uninsured, underinsured (insurance does not cover immunizations), American Indian, or Alaskan Native they are eligible for free vaccine through the state VFC Program.
+For information regarding the new immunizations guidelines for 2015, click here.

 For more information about vaccination requirements or to request an appointment, please call WCHD at 651-7450.